DrHazemAli/AzureImageSDK/wiki/architecture/Model-Based-Architecture.md

 # Model-Based Architecture

-The Azure AI SDK is built around a **model-based architecture** that provides flexibility, scalability, and type safety.
+The Azure Image SDK is built around a **model-based architecture** that provides flexibility, scalability, and type safety.
 This guide explains the design principles and benefits of this approach.

 ## Architecture Overview